ALL BUNS RESERVED

-Rabbits should NOT eat food with corn or soy.
+Rabbits should NOT eat food with corn.
 Buns have very sensitive digestive systems.
 Pellets made of timothy hay are preferred.
 Fresh timothy hay should be available at all times.
 Young bunnies are recommended to start with Alfalfa and timothy blend.
 Alfalfa for adults can irritate their digestive system, though it can make a nice treat in small amounts.
 Always do your research before introduction of a new food.

 Rabbits are susceptible to severe digestive issues.
 It is recommended that you familiarize yourself with GI stasis and keep Oxbow Critical Care on hand for emergencies, as well as probiotics (see Amazon list).

 We keep a GI Emergency Kit on hand and provide the recommended list to potential families who have reserved a bun.

 Vet care should always be your first resort in an emergency!
 Note that rabbits require "exotic vets".